Balancing Hormones on Your Plate: The Menopause Nutrition Blueprint

 The goal isn’t perfection or hitting a magic number.
 It’s experimenting with plant foods that may help support estrogen pathways, not replace your own hormones.

-Essential Fats: Fuel for Brain, Mood & Midlife Metabolism
+Omega-3s and Menopause: Essential Fats for Brain, Mood & Midlife Metabolism

 Your brain is roughly 60% fat by weight.
 In menopause, as estrogen’s neuroprotective role shifts, quality fats become deeply important NS not just for “heart health,” but for mood, cognition, and inflammation.